amgraham/dlist/README.md

 Future
 ----

-1. Count of items in a folder (not sure about this one; feedback welcome)
+1. Count of items in a folder (not sure about this one; [feedback welcome](https://github.com/amgraham/dlist/issues/new))
 2. Modify the helper file to be able to perform simple regex/wildcard matching.
+3. More handlers for more types of files.
+Source code?
+Images?
+Sound (I doubt it).
+[Requests welcome](https://github.com/amgraham/dlist/issues/new).